pariterre/flight_time/README.md

 ### Android

     For some unknown reason, the folder `android/app/src/main/res/mipmap-anydpi-26` creates a transparent icon on Android 8.0.0.
 To fix this, delete the folder `android/app/src/main/res/mipmap-anydpi-26`.

+### iOS

+    Nothing special to do.

+## Building the app

+### Android

+To build the app, run the following command:

+    flutter build appbundle

+If the signing process fails, you probably forgot to add the `key.properties` file.
+Create a file named `key.properties` in the `android` folder with the following content:

+    storeFile=...
+    storePassword=...
+    keyAlias=s2mjumpapp
+    keyPassword=...

+If you don't have the `storeFile`, you must request it from the project owner.

+### iOS

+    flutter build ios --release